ems-project/maintainers/doc/coding_standards.md

 This will run `php-cs-fixer fix` using the coding standards defined in [.php_cs.dist](../templates/.php_cs.dist).

 ## PHPCS / PHPCBF
-We are currently migrating from php-cs to php-cs-fixer, because both are doing the same job, but the latter is allowing us to configure the standards in PHP itself!
+We migrated from php-cs to php-cs-fixer, because both are doing the same job, but the latter is allowing us to configure the standards in PHP itself!

 ## Code quality